chrislarson1/GU-ANLY-5800/project/README.md

     - Baseline idea (simplest thing that could work)

 - Checkpoint 2 (end of Week 1): Baseline & plan
-  - Use `project/week1-baseline-checklist.md`.
-  - Must have:
   - Data preprocessing scripts in the repo
   - A running baseline
   - Initial baseline metrics
   - A short progress note (1–2 pages in the repo) describing:
     - What you built
     - Baseline performance
     - Two concrete improvements you plan to implement in Weeks 2–3

 ### Week 2 – Core system and main experiments